 Field Capabilities

 The Center for Water and the Environment maintains a wide range of field instrumentation and capabilities to support hydrologic, geomorphic, and ecohydrologic studies.
-These capabilities are overseen by Drs.
-Ricardo Gonzalez-Pinzon and Mark Stone.
+These capabilities are overseen by Dr. Ricardo Gonzalez-Pinzon.

 Hydrologic Monitoring - The CWE maintains a wide array of instrumentation to support quantification of hydrologic processes including Campbell Scientific weather stations, Sontek-YSI acoustic doppler velocimeters (ADV), Marsh-McBirney Flow Trackers, Federal snow samplers, piezometers, double-ring infiltrometers, tension infiltrometers, surveying equipment, and unmanned arial vehicles equipped with multi-spectral and infrared cameras.